-Ensure that the beacon is correctly coded with the RLS Location Test Protocol as per C/S T.007 Annex C. Carry out a self-test and ensure that the encoded 15 Hex ID is '193BFCE031BFDFFF'.
+Ensure that the beacon is correctly coded with the RLS Location Test Protocol as per C/S T.007 Annex C. Carry out a self-test and ensure that the encoded 15 Hex ID equates to one of those indicated in Table A.2.
+Note that each of the 15 Hex IDs indicated in the table corresponds to the appropriate M{offset} value, which is used to re-activate the GNSS receiver.